Adelphi can trace its roots to Adelphi Academy (founded in 1863), a private preparatory school located at 412 Adelphi Street, Brooklyn.

 The School of Nursing became the College of Nursing and Public Health.

-The Nexus Welcome Building is currently under construction and expected to open in Fall 2015.
+The new Nexus Welcome Building is currently under construction.

 Christine M. Riordan, Ph.D., became Adelphi’s 10th President on July 1, 2015.
 President Riordan is an internationally recognized expert in leadership development, diversity and inclusion, and team performance.
 Prior to beginning her Adelphi appointment in July 2015, Dr. Riordan served as provost of the University of Kentucky, which has more than 30,000 students, 19,000 full- and part-time employees and a budget of $3 billion.